erthalion/erthalion.github.io/_posts/2014-08-08-from-bash-to-fish.markdown

 comments: true
 ---

-I'm doing a small revolution in the my environment from time to time.
+I'm doing a small revolution in my environment from time to time.
 I think "hey, a cool stuff", take a deep breath and doing something new.
 And this is story about my migration from the bash to the fish shell.

 Let's see, what says the official tutorial: